 If you’re the sort to get oddly hungry, you might want to bring snacks, but the lunch will easily see you through!
 You’ll also want to eat something before you start the trip, or grab a bun on arrival in Bath.

 Do I Need To Take A Tour To See Stonehenge and Bath?

 If you read my site a lot, you’ll know that I’m a big fan of independent travel, and I’ve put together a detailed two-week self-guided itinerary of the UK that actually includes Stonehenge, Bath and the Cotswolds.

 However, not everyone has the time (or inclination!) to do that sort of a trip, so if you are in London and want to get a taste of some of the other sights in the UK, quickly and easily, then a tour like this is going to be your best option, particularly if time is tight.

 Without your own transport, visiting these all these sights in a day would be logistically challenging, whereas a tour with an operator like City Wonders lets you have all the fun with none of the effort, and the small group size, friendly guide and well planned itinerary mean that we are more than happy to recommend City Wonders Tours to you guys.

 If you don’t like the look of the City Wonders tour, we can also recommend Rabbie’s.
 They have a couple of tours departing from London that cover similar destinations to this tour, and are slightly cheaper.
 We’ve taken a number of their tours, and always have a good time.

-We can also recommend the Take Walks Stonehenge tour from London.
+There’s also this tour which is very similar, and we can also recommend the Take Walks Stonehenge tour from London.
 Take Walks are the folks behind the popular Walks of Italy walking tours, and we’ve always enjoyed their tours.